I'm definitely not doing this. And it sounds like avoiding it isn't going to be too painful for my personal needs?

 But it’s much better than to not have any recourse in case the systems perform poorly.

-trim | 6 hours ago
+trim | a month ago

 If as a business you choose to partner with an organisation with leaky data practices, it's absolutely your responsibility.
 You don't get to wash your hands of your poor choices and throw your carefully selected partner under the bus, in an attempt to deflect your responsibility for handling your customer's data.

-stu2b50 | 6 hours ago
+stu2b50 | a month ago

 It was a zendesk issue.
 Zendesk is big enough that I don’t really see it as an issue, or a moral failing, to use them for support tickets.
 Sometimes stuff happens.
 Even AWS has its outages.